1. Are your degree programs accredited?

 - Box Office

-Student engagement in creating art from their first semester to their last.
-In addition to annual seasons of 4 Mainstage Theatre performances and 3 Dance Concerts there are various student club productions.
+Students engage in creating art from their first semester to their last.
+In addition to annual seasons of 4 mainstage Theatre productions and 3 Dance concerts, there are various student club productions.

 - Pilates Training